ralflorent/namefully/readme.md

 (e.g., German, Icelandic names)
 2. Accept different data shape as input
 3. Allow a developer to configure optional parameters
-4. Accept customized parsers
+4. Accept customized parsers (do it yourself)
 5. Format a name as desired
 6. Offer support for prefixes and suffixes
 7. Suggest possible usernames associated with the name
 8. Allow hyphenated names, including with apostrophes

-## Advanced configurable options
+## Advanced features

 1. Alter the order of appearance of a name: by given name or surname
-2. Provide a token/separator to indicate how to split up the name parts
-3. Use your own customized parser (do it yourself)

-**IMPORTANT**:
-*If you want to use this utility while it does not offer support for your language (* *e.g., Cyrillic alphabet), you can always bypass the validation rules by configuring* *the optional parameter `bypass` to `true`.
-Do note though that you risk facing* *some validation errors for certain API.*
+2. Handle various subparts of a surname
+3. Use tokens (separators) to reshape prefixes and suffixes

 ## Installation